 A case - to house your modules.
 Ready made or custom built 19" rack flightcases are the easiest to use.

-This is the bare minimum really and will give you a synth somewhat like a SH-101.
+This is the bare minimum really and will give you a synth somewhat like a SH-101 but with more flexibility.

 Flightcase Warehouse in the UK can supply 19" rack sleeves and flightcases for a very good price.
 I recommend their custom service if you need a shallower case or backless case.

 To mount standard Oakley MOTM format modules into a 19" rack you will need a pair of either All Metal Part's AMP31002, Krisp1's 5U mounting rails or Synthcube's MOTM 19A rack mounting rails, for every 5U of height.